student-R-236/Task-1-Network-Scan-using-Nmap/README.md

 # Task-1-Network-Scan-using-Nmap
-Nmap TCP SYN scan on local network with analysis
+Nmap TCP SYN scan on local network with analysis.
 This project involves performing a TCP SYN scan on a local network to identify connected devices, open ports, and potential security risks.
 All IP addresses, MAC addresses, and device identifiers have been masked for privacy.

 # Tools Used
 -> Nmap 7.98